kerkphil/AnimalSleep/README.rst

 These are the calibrations of the generalized utility model of sleep for elephants and three-toed sloths in captivity and in the wild.
 Internal documentation explains how the calibration and simulation are performed.

 A copy of the working paper is also included.

+Finally, data from Tobler (1992) and Gravett et al (2017) on sleep patterns of elephants is included in an Excel spreadsheet.